Alhambra Tickets - How and Where to Buy, What's Included and Types of Visits

 Nothing above ground level is open anyway, it seems.
 Even lingering to try (no flash) photos of the detailed ceilings it was hard to spend more than half an hour on this five minute walk. best go in daytime – all is indoors and you might see something.
 And maybe pay the 10 euros, or have your Irving with you – some of the rooms are named, some not.

 We travelled all the way from Australia and it is a big disappointment that it is so badly organised.
 Also had to walk back 10 minutes from Parador in the heat to get my ticket from the office (Norman).

 Poor CommunicationAs a party we visited Alhambra last week.
 After queuing for ove an hour, one irate man cam away from the ticket ` office and told everyone that ha had queued for 90 minutes, to be told that tickets had sold out.

 Communication there is exceptionally poor.
 Why cannot a board be put outside in several languages so that we don't queue unnecessarily?
-(Graham)
+(Graham) rom the office (Norman).

 Can't Buy TicketsI tried to buy tickets online.
 Every day during one week and gave up.
 The only answer I had was the info is incorrect.
 I asked my friends to buy it for me.
 They got the same answer.
 Very frastrating.
 (Kate)

 Australian Credit Card a Security Risk!What a disorganised mess!
 I'm in Australia right now trying to pre-book using my credit card and after days of stuffing around find out they don't accept Aussie cards!
 It's OK for accommodation, flights, trains etc, but not for 34 Euros worth of tickets for Alhambra.
 Maybe they just don't want us to see it.
 Perhaps it also explains why the country is in an equally disorganised financial mess!
 (Mark)